-- There are two semilunar valves, which allow blood to flow out of the ventricles, into the arteries (into the aorta and the pulmonary trunk). - a) The pulmonary valve consists of three semilunar cusps: anterior semilunar cusp, right semilunar cusp and left semilunar cusp. - b) The aortic valve consists of three semilunar (or coronary) cusps: posterior semilunar cusp, right semilunar cusp and left semilunar cusp.
+- There are two semilunar valves, which allow blood to flow out of the ventricles, into the arteries (into the aorta and the pulmonary trunk). - a) The pulmonary valve consists of three semilunar cusps: anterior, right and left. - b) The aortic valve consists of three semilunar cusps: posterior, right and left.